okeeffed/dennisokeeffe-blog/content/blog/2020-07-12-generating-custom-forms-with-react.md

 ## The game plan

 You may have seen my previous post on [building your own code generator in JavaScript](https://blog.dennisokeeffe.com/blog/2020-06-30-javascript-code-generation/).
-Generally, I do use that approach or use [Hygen](https://github.com/jondot/hygen), but when quickly mocking up "will this work?" scenarios, I opted just use the power of template strings.
+Generally, I do use that approach or use [Hygen](https://github.com/jondot/hygen), but when quickly mocking up "will this work?" scenarios, I opted to use the power of template strings.

 **So the plan is this:**

 1. Learn how to read and write files with Deno.
 2. Write a reuseable template string that I can test out (for building the forms).
 3. Have this template string build out using my personal Design System components.
-4. Have it also build out some form validation using [Yup](https://github.com/jquense/yup).
+4. Have it also build out form validation using [Yup](https://github.com/jquense/yup).
-5. Come up with a reuseable JSON schema (which can be subject to change).
+5. Come up with a re-useable JSON schema (which can be subject to change).

 Let's get started with a short "Hello, World!"
 CLI with Deno.